SteveMcGrath/DoFler/docs/introduction.md

 need to adjust the settings.
 Here are some common commands for various installations, versions, and packaged versions:

+_NOTE: These commands all use rungbuffers, and may not be desirable_

 * __Debian Testing :__ `tshark -T psml -PS -l -i {IF} -b filesize:100000 -b files:3 -w /tmp/tshark-stats.pcap`
 * __CentOS/RHEL 6 :__ `tshark -T psml -i {IF} -S -b filesize:100000 -b files:3 -w /tmp/tshark-stats.pcap`
 * __Ubuntu 12.04 :__ `tshark -T psml -Sli {IF} -b filesize:100000 -b files:3 -w /tmp/tshark-stats.pcap`